JACKAL1856/cowrie-ssh-honeypot/README.md

 # cowrie-ssh-honeypot
-SSH honeypot deployment using Cowrie with attacker behavior analysis and MITRE ATT&amp;CK mapping
+SSH honeypot deployment using Cowrie with attacker behavior analysis and MITRE ATT&&CK mapping